flintlib/arb/doc/source/arf.rst

     returning nonzero iff the operation is inexact.
 The result is NaN if *x* is negative, and `+\infty` if *x* is zero.

+.. function:: int arf_root(arf_t z, const arf_t x, ulong k, long prec, arf_rnd_t rnd)

+    Sets `z = x^{1/k}`, rounded to *prec* bits in the direction specified by *rnd*, returning nonzero iff the operation is inexact.
+The result is NaN if *x* is negative.
+    Warning: this function is a wrapper around the MPFR root function.
+    It gets slow and uses much memory for large *k*.

 Complex arithmetic
 -------------------------------------------------------------------------------